PabloDiablo/tslint-jsx-required-attributes/README.md

 ## Dependencies

 This package requires two peer dependencies: `typescript` and `tslint`.
-It installs one dependency: `tsutils`.
+It installs no additional dependencies.